Deep Instance Segmentation with Automotive Radar Detection Points: Experiments and Results

 The experimental results of the enhanced models are summarized in Table \ref{enhanced_results}.
-It can be seen that all models in Table \ref{results} and Table \ref{enhanced_results} occupy from less than $1$MB to $2$MB storage space, making the strategies feasible for embedded radar based perception systems.
-To show the effectiveness of our proposed semantic segmentation based clustering with gMLP enhancement strategy, we use external attention and self attention for semantic segmentation network for comparison.
-Comparing with its original version, the gMLP-based model performs better in mCov and mAP by approximately $6\%$, while the self attention and external attention based model only improve about $3\%$ and $2\%$, respectively, and with similar inference time and number of parameters.
+It can be seen that all models in Table \ref{results} and Table \ref{enhanced_results} occupy from less than $1$MB to $2$MB storage space, making our proposed algorithm feasible for embedded radar-based perception systems.
+To show the effectiveness of our proposed semantic segmentation-based clustering with gMLP enhancement strategy, we use external attention and the self attention mechanism (although not an MLP) for semantic segmentation network for comparison.
+Comparing with its original version, the gMLP-based model performs better in mCov and mAP by approximately $6\%$, while the self attention and external attention-based model only improve about $3\%$ and $2\%$, respectively, and with similar inference time and number of parameters.
 Notably, by attaching a tiny attention module to the spatial gating unit in gMLP, such model (called aMLP) further improves performance and slightly increases the inference time and the number of parameters.
-For SGPN based end-to-end instance segmentation, gMLP outperforms the baseline by approximately $5\%$, but its inference time increases dramatically, making the gMLP enhancement of such strategy infeasible in practice.
-Compare gMLP enhanced end-to-end instance segmentation strategy with gMLP enhanced semantic segmentation based clustering strategy, it is witnessed that the latter outperforms the former significantly in either mCov, mAP, or inference time, indicating that only semantic segmentation based clustering with gMLP/aMLP enhancement strategy leads to the best performance in instance segmentation while still maintains the inference time and number of parameters fairly low.
+The significant improvement after attaching gMLP/aMLP to PointNet++ can be attributed to the SGU structure of gMLP, which verifies our standpoint in Section \ref{sec MLP}.
+In the SGU, features can be shared globally through the spatial projection layer.
+As sparse radar points lack the geometric information which is part of local features, global representations are critical for classifying and associating them with the right objects.
+Moreover, the local and global features can be combined with flexibility due to the channel projection layers, facilitating representation learning.
+For SGPN-based end-to-end instance segmentation, gMLP outperforms the baseline by approximately $5\%$, but its inference time increases dramatically, making the gMLP enhancement of such strategy infeasible in practice, which supports our idea that instance segmentation models devised for dense point cloud cannot handle the sparse points appropriately.
+Compare the gMLP enhanced end-to-end instance segmentation strategy with the gMLP enhanced semantic segmentation-based clustering strategy, it is witnessed that the latter outperforms the former significantly in either mCov, mAP, or inference time, indicating that only semantic segmentation-based clustering with gMLP/aMLP enhancement strategy leads to the best performance in instance segmentation while still maintains the inference time and number of parameters fairly low.